velvia/filo/wire_format.md

 Note that when implementing custom types, if the binary blobs are all fixed size, it is probably more efficient to use SimplePrimitiveVector - assuming the blobs are less than 256 bytes long each.

-## SimpleFixedStringVector
+## FixedUTF8Vector

 `SimpleStringVector` is actually inefficient for strings less than about 16 chars long, or string columns where the strings are all the same size.
 This is because a `[string]` vector has 8 bytes of overhead compared to a primitive fixed array: a string vector is an array of int offsets to a `[byte]` vector, which is itself a 4-byte length element plus the bytes.

-The `SimpleFixedStringVector` uses a `SimplePrimitiveVector` for short strings and stores them inline in the data vector itself.
+The `FixedUTF8Vector` uses a `PrimitiveAppendableVector` for short strings and stores them inline in the data vector itself.
 The first byte is a length field, followed by the UTF8 bytes.  `nbits` is set to `(longest string length + 1) * 8`.
 Another benefit is better cache efficiency.

 The actual equation for determining when simpleFixedString works well is this: